Vlaamse Vereniging voor Entomologie

 Phegea 53(2): 77–79.

-On September 9, 2023, Filatima incomptella (Herrich-Schäffer, 1854) (Gelechiidae) was captured at a light in the Brackvenn in the High Fens national nature reserve near Eupen (province of Liège).
+On September 9, 2023, Filatima incomptella (Herrich-Schäffer, 1854) (Gelechiidae) was captured at a light trap in the Brackvenn in the High Fens national nature reserve near Eupen (province of Liège).
 This species is mentioned here for the first time for the Belgian fauna.

 Beidts A. & Wullaert S.: Cydia medicaginis (Lepidoptera: Tortricidae) nieuw voor de Belgische fauna